 Nominees shall be regular members of the Society who have rendered outstanding service to the Society and to the profession of plant pathology.
 Examples of service to CPS include having served on the CPS Board, Subject Matter Committees, editorial board, organizational committees, newsletter editor, website editor, etc. A description of these services should be included with the nomination.

 This award is intended to recognize outstanding research in plant pathology in Canada.
 As the Society’s most prestigious award, consideration is given to research involving new concepts, the discovery of new phenomena, or principles in plant pathology or novel application of existing principles.

 4. Outstanding Young Scientist Award

 The award is intended to recognize the contribution of a junior scientist, judged to have had a major impact on plant pathology in Canada.
-Nominees for this award must be under 45 years of age throughout the calendar year in which the award is both announced and made.
+Nominees for this award must have successfully defended their doctoral thesis in the 12 years ending on December 31 in which the award is received, but time spent on parental, compassionate or medical leave (clearly identified in the nomination letter) is not counted as part of the 12-year period.
 Nominees need not be members of the Society, nor need they be domiciled in Canada.
 Recipients shall be judged to have made an outstanding contribution to plant pathology in Canada on the basis, not only of demonstrated competence, but also of one or more of the following special criteria: 1) superior research accomplishment, either as a single contribution or as a series of associated endeavours, in plant pathology or in a related field, 2) meritorious contribution to plant pathology scholarship or literature, whether or not this is based upon the recipient’s own original research, and whether or not it be based upon predominantly Canadian material, 3) unusually valuable practical application of scientific or technological expertise, and 4) significant leadership in plant pathology.